HugoLansade/Shai-Hulud/readme.md

 ## Introduction

-This little game was inspired from Frank Herbert's book Dune, recentrly re-adapte to screen by Denis Villeneuve.
+This little game was inspired from Dune a Frank Herbert's book, recently re-adapte to screen by Denis Villeneuve.

 ## The Game